Who is Megan Barton Hanson? Meet the Love Island contestant who says she's "too honest"

 24-year-old model Megan Barton Hanson is a model from Essex who’s planning to bring chill vibes to the Love Island villa.

-“I’m very real, I’m more chilled than the other girls,” says Megan, who has modelled for Maxim and 66 magazine.
+“I’m very real, I’m more chilled than the other girls,” says Megan, who has modelled for 66 magazine.

 - Everything you need to know about Love Island 2018